 Windows Updates are rolled out routinely by Microsoft to update its software & OS.
-Microsoft regularly releases the patches and fixes as part of maintenance service in order to fix some known security vulnerabilities, bugs and other issues.
-These Windows 10 Updates are mandatory which are automatically installed to ensure that your Windows PC is running the latest security patches.
+Microsoft regularly releases patches and fixes as part of its maintenance service in order to fix some known security vulnerabilities, bugs, and other issues.
+These Windows 10 Updates are mandatory and are automatically installed to ensure that your Windows PC is running the latest security patches.
 Users have less command over these forced updates and many a time we prefer to manually set the updates and patches.

 Prevent Windows 10 from updating

-Many users are unhappy with the automatic updates which cause hindrance to the routine workflow that automatically installs the update.
-It is even more annoying when the system installs a troublesome update patches.
-In Order to postpone the installation of an update service for a particular time, one may have to use a metered connections or use group policy editor to potentially stop the forceful updates during the crucial business hours.
+Many users are unhappy with the automatic updates, which cause hindrance to the routine workflow that automatically installs the update.
+It is even more annoying when the system installs troublesome update patches.
+In Order to postpone the installation of an update service for a particular time, one may have to use a metered connection or use the group policy editor to potentially stop the forceful updates during crucial business hours.
 Of all the solutions available to postpone the forced update, the only straight forward way of preventing Windows 10 from forceful updates is by using an application program called Kill-Update.
 While you can manually turn off Windows Updates, this application makes things easier.

 Use Kill-Update to prevent Windows 10 from updating automatically

 Kill-Update is a free program that can help you prevent Windows 10 from updating.
 You can control the timing and manually update Windows 10 at hours convenient to you by disabling the tool with a click.

 Download the Kill-Update application from GitHub and run the program as an administrator.
 The Kill-Update icon will appear in the taskbar.